 Snacks and Savories

-Kothimbir vadi is a delicious savory crisp snack made with gram flour (besan), coriander leaves and spices.
+Kothimbir vadi is a delicious savory crisp snack from the Maharashtrian cuisine made with gram flour (besan), coriander leaves, peanut, sesame seeds and spices.
+They are a popular tea time snack loaded with coriander leaves (cilantro).

 Sweet shankarpali recipe – crisp, flaky, melt in the mouth fried and baked biscuits.
 Shankarpali is a popular festive snack from maharashtra.